-The purpose of this review was to determine whether facility clinicians appropriately managed and provided education to patients with new orders for anticoagulant medication.^c During calendar year 2014, an estimated 445,000 veterans were on anticoagulant therapy.
+The purpose of this review was to determine whether facility clinicians appropriately managed and provided education to patients with new orders for anticoagulant medication.^c During FY 2016, more than 482,000 veterans received an anticoagulant.
 Anticoagulants (commonly called blood thinners) are a class of drugs that work to prevent the coagulation or clotting of blood.
 For this review, we evaluated warfarin (Coumadin®) and direct-acting oral anticoagulants.
 Clinicians use anticoagulants for both the treatment and prevention of cardiac disease, cerebrovascular accident (stroke), and thromboembolism20 in both the inpatient and outpatient setting.
 Although these medications offer substantial benefits, their use or misuse carries a significant potential for patient harm.
 A dose less than the required amount for therapeutic effect can increase the risk of thromboembolic complications while a dose administered at levels greater than required for treatment can increase the risk of bleeding complications.
 The Joint Commission's National Patient Safety Goal 3.05.01 focuses on improving anticoagulation safety to reduce patient harm and states, "...anticoagulation medications are more likely than others to cause harm due to complex dosing, insufficient monitoring, and inconsistent patient compliance."

-We reviewed relevant documents and the competency assessment records of 10 employees actively involved in the anticoagulant program, and we interviewed key employees.
-Additionally, we reviewed the EHRs of 29 randomly selected patients who were prescribed new anticoagulant medications from July 1, 2015 through June 30, 2016.
+We reviewed relevant documents and the competency assessment records of four employees actively involved in the anticoagulant program, and we interviewed key employees.
+Additionally, we reviewed the EHRs of 25 randomly selected patients who were prescribed new anticoagulant medications from July 1, 2015 through June 30, 2016.
 The table below shows the areas reviewed for this topic.
-The facility generally met requirements.
-We made no recommendations.
+The area marked as NM did not meet applicable requirements and needed improvement.